 After talking about them for weeks on end on my podcast, I finally decided to bite the bullet and order a Raspberry Pi.
 After all, one only costs $35 and everyone's talking about it like it's the latest thing from Apple (including myself), so what could be the downside?

 So in case you didn't hear my podcast, I open sourced this blog on GitHub.
 I have taken my own advice to heart, and did not (or at least, tried not) to name my classes SomethingManager, and I hash my passwords without using MD5 or SHA-whatever.
 I had a few small libraries that I eventually merged into one (libWebsiteTools), and one other which I'm still sorta working on (libOdyssey) which is a sort of web analytics thing.

 I had a desire a long time ago: I wanted to back up playlists from my Winamp music library.
 So I wrote a small Python script to back things up.
 It seems like that's the only remotely popular 'hit' on my blog, if I'm reading my analytics right.

-Soon after I learned how to program back in 2003 or so, I wanted to program 3D stuff, just because I though it was cool.
+Soon after I learned how to program back in 2003 or so, I wanted to program 3D stuff, just because I thought it was cool.
 Unfortunately, the Python wrapper to OpenGL sucked.
 Majorly.
-I could manage, but I had to do without whizzbang features like shaders, and framebuffers, and HDR.
+I could manage, but I had to do without whizzbang features like shaders, framebuffers, and HDR.
 At least I was happy texturing things and using shadow mapping.
 I even wrote the article on it.

 I have been playing around with my design lately, and want to share some of the cool things that I've done.